Wimmics/HOWTO_Virtuoso-Docker/Basic/Installation.md

       - store
 ```

-The first layer of the docker-compose file called *store* is just very similar to use case illustrated in the section 1.1. including all the parameters of the previous docker-run command.
+The first layer of the docker-compose file called *store* is similar to the use case illustrated in section 1.1. including all the parameters of the previous docker-run command.

 The second one is the new docker image that we will create.
 We are specifying into the build field where we can find the Dockerfile used for building the image.
-Notice here that we also list the environement variables leveraged intot the Unix environment of our docker app.
+Notice here that we also list the environment variables leveraged into the Unix environment of our docker app.

 Concerning the Dockerfile, please find here a template for building your own app :
 ```